Chetan-Badadhe/Hotel-Booking-Data-Analysis/README.md

 ***Goal:***
 1. Where do the maximum Guest come from which country.
 2. Creating Graph as country wise data.
-3. Pivot table for differnce between assigned and reserved room types using Levergae the normalize the parameter of croasstab.
+3. Pivot table for differnce between assigned and reserved room types.
 4. Which market segment has highest bookings.
 5. Analysing avg price per night(ARD) of various room-types for all the market segment.
 6. Analyze the Distribution of "Guest_Arrivle".